 As the new Director of Let’s Move Cities and Towns, I am working with mayors and city councilors across the country to sign up new Let’s Move Cities and Towns, and support the ones who have signed up already as they work to create healthier communities.

 Posted by Shirley Blakely, Ph.D., R.D., FDA Senior Nutrition Policy Advisor on October 26, 2010

 Portion control is one of the keys to healthy eating.
 So, teach your kids about the relationship between serving sizes and calories.

-Posted by Erin Edgerton on October 15, 2010
+Posted by Joseph Powers on October 25, 2010

-Posted by Let's Move on October 15, 2010
+Posted by Robin Schepper, Executive Director of the Let's Move!
+Initiative on October 22, 2010

 The rain stopped and the sun came out just in time for the First Lady’s Fall 2010 Kitchen Garden Harvest.
 Joined by more than 25 students from Washington, DC’s Bancroft and Tubman Elementary Schools, the First Lady and several world-renowned chefs spent the afternoon in the White House garden digging up sweet potatoes, clipping herbs, picking tomatoes, and admiring the pumpkins before sitting down to enjoy a fresh salad from the garden.

 Posted by Shirley Blakely, Ph.D., R.D., FDA Senior Nutrition Policy Advisor on October 22, 2010

 No matter what you pack in your children’s lunches, you’ll score an ‘A’ if you do three things: As a parent, practice healthful eating yourself, involve your kids in food shopping and meal preparation, and enjoy at least one meal a day with your kids.